A Glamorous Hotel Wedding at The St. Regis Washington, D.C.

-Joy Brock and Matt Tiania chose a purple and silver color scheme for their glamorous hotel wedding at The St. Regis Washington, D.C. and it was undoubtedly wow-worthy.
+Joy Brock and Matt Tiani chose a purple and silver color scheme for their glamorous hotel wedding at The St. Regis Washington, D.C. and it was undoubtedly wow-worthy.
 From their stunning floral designs, which included more than 50 different types of blooms, to their three-tired rhinestone-adorned cake, everything about their wedding was exquisite.
 “The engagement kicked off a chain of events that led to months of non-stop planning for the big event—the ultimate fairy tale wedding,” Joy says.
 Check out their full wedding (and love story!) below.

 This glamorous hotel wedding includes a lavish floral altar and lots of dramatic uplighting.